informatics-lab/aml-jupyterhub/README.md

 ```

 ## Config / options for the AML Spawner
-If you've not got a `jupyterhub_config.py` file generate with `jupyterhub --generate-config`.
+If you want to create a new `jupyterhub_config.py` file, you can generate one with `jupyterhub --generate-config`.

-Then set the options:
+Then set the following option to use the AML spawner:

-Use AML spawner:
 `c.JupyterHub.spawner_class = 'aml_jupyterhub.aml_spawner.AMLSpawner'`